pawelc/docs/nn.md

 Mapping VI with Stochastic Regularization Techniques like dropout.
 Should  be implementable for DNC.
 There are a lot of references in this work worth reading.
 It would be nice to read later to the end especially about usage

+# [Multilayer Feedforward Networks are Universal Approximators]
+The rigorous proof using advanced math of the NN being universal approximators on Borel measurable functions.

 # [Monotonicity Hints](https://papers.nips.cc/paper/1270-monotonicity-hints.pdf)
 1997
 Authors derive cost function so the NN can meet monotonicity constraint in a soft way by penalizing cost function if not met.